ladinek82/OpenResxLocalization/README.md

 5. It is all.

-## My expirience with the OpenResxLocalizer
+## My expirience with the OpenResxLocalization
 - It works with all type of localizations: in Controllers, in Views and in DataAnnotations.
 - It is possible to use it in desktop applications, web applications (ASP.NET) and libraries.
 - I don't have an expirience with hosting the code on Linux.